 I’m here to guide you through the most common mistakes new shrimp keepers make, so you can avoid them and keep your shrimp happy and healthy.

-The top three mistakes that new shrimp keepers often make are overfeeding, ignoring water parametersOpens in a new tab., and inadequate tank cycling.
+The top three mistakes that new shrimp keepers often make are overfeeding, ignoring water parameters, and inadequate tank cycling.
 But don’t worry, we’ve all been there, and the good news is that these mistakes are easily avoidable with a bit of knowledge and care.

 As a fellow shrimp enthusiast, I’ve had my fair share of ups and downs in the shrimp keeping journey.
 I remember the early days when I was starting out, and my excitement quickly turned into worry as I noticed my shrimp behaving oddly.
 I was overfeeding them, thinking more food meant happier shrimp.
 Boy, was I wrong!